 If we change the path to some file out of the directory structure, like for example the hosts file in windows we can see the response in the Web browser where the file will be presented:

 As we can see in the picture above a file outside the Web root was accessed without any control.
 The matter is worsen since the application accepts in the user interface any file, by direct input thus Reprise Software Inc. won’t consider this a vulnerability.
 However an attacker can overwrite some important files, like the application log hence hiding their tracks.
 A solution passes by limiting the file access to the directory structure or to a license folder, avoiding the writing of files with different extensions.

 Next I present to you the form where you can input any file to be read (and then overwritten, giving the permissions):

 For testing and record next is the about page where it states the product version:

-On conclusion, this is my opinion only, that this behaviour represents a danger since the attacker can read arbitrary data provided its stored on the disk AND we have permission to read.
+On conclusion, this is my opinion only, that this behavior represents a danger since the attacker can read arbitrary data provided its stored on the disk AND we have permission to read.
 However a lot of information can be retrieved from files that have low permissions standards.
-The recomendation that the company gave me is to lower the permissions level so the application can’t read critical files, but I think that solution won’t be enough and based on the OWASP Path Transversal (OWASP Path Transversal) it is still considered a vulnerability.
+The recommendation that the company gave me is to lower the permissions level so the application can’t read critical files, but I think that solution won’t be enough and based on the OWASP Path Transversal (OWASP Path Transversal) it is still considered a vulnerability.
 There is the possibility to disable the interface.